ickshonpe/bevy_sprite_grid/README.md

 Spawning a SpriteGridBundle is similar to spawning an ordinary Bevy SpriteBundle.
 Transformations applied to the SpriteGrid entity should correctly propagate to its sprites.

-No proper documentation yet, but there are quite a lot of examples in the /examples dir.
-It is an incredibly simple crate.
+No proper documentation, but there are quite a lot of examples in the /examples dir.

 Performance should be fine, and more than enough for most practical purposes.
-It's not optimised though, and there are lots of ways to make it quite a bit more efficient.
+It's not optimised at all except for culling of off screen sprites.
+Grids with even tens of millions of sprites are fine, as long as most of them are out of view.

+If you are doing a tile based 2D game you almost certainly want to use [bevy_ecs_tilemap](https://github.com/StarArawn/bevy_ecs_tilemap) instead, which is well supported, has great performance, and lots of features.